bjornbytes/lovr-docs/guides/Getting_Started.md

 ---

 To run a LÖVR project, drop its folder onto `lovr.exe`.
-You can also run `lovr.exe` from the command line and pass the path to the project as the first argument.
+You can also run `lovr.exe` from the command line and pass the path to the project folder as the first argument.

 ![Drag and Drop](https://lovr.org/static/img/dragonDrop.png)

-On macOS and Linux, the project can be run by running the `lovr` executable with the path to the project as an argument (on macOS, the executable is located at `LÖVR.app/Contents/MacOS/lovr`).
+On macOS and Linux, the project can be run by running the `lovr` executable with the path to the project folder as an argument (on macOS, the executable is located at `LÖVR.app/Contents/MacOS/lovr`).

 If you followed the example above, you should see the following in VR: